CS35L/bar-backend/docs/design.md

 #### GET `/api/box/<box-id>`

-Returns a json object that consists all answered questions and responses.
+Returns a JSON object that consists all answered questions and responses.

 ```JavaScript
 {